opnfv/ovsnfv/docs/release/scenarios/os-nosdn-ovs-ha/scenario.description.rst

 Features of the scenario
 ------------------------

-Main features of the "apex-os-ovs-nosdn-noha" scenario:
+Main features of the "apex-os-ovs-nosdn-ha" scenario:

   * Automated installation using the APEX installer
   * Accelerated tenant networking using OVS/DPDK as the forwarder